Monumental Beer Works rebrands to Base Camp Beer Works

 According to the press release, Base Camp Beer Works was ultimately the winner because the brewery "was created as a base camp for exploration on Colorado’s Western Slope and quickly became an aprés destination for local and visiting expeditioners alike.
 Base Camp embodies the Monumental company ethos— it’s a symbol for the brewery’s foundation; their roots; their base camp for relaxation and reliving adventures."

+“A lot of people stop in this area when they're heading through to somewhere else and fall in love with it, so it just seems like a really great opportunity to further connect with the community and offer a hub or a space for people to be.”

+The brewery has plans in the works for a celebration of the rebrand, although a date has yet to be determined.

-Additionally, Base Camp’s new restaurant in Fruita that will be opening soon will be named Base Camp Provisions.
+Additionally, Base Camp’s new restaurant in Fruita that will be opening this summer will be named Base Camp Provisions.
+Zeuner said there's no official date for the restaurant's opening, as the completion of the project hinges on materials that are at the whim of supply chain issues.